401ode/tools/data-tools.md

 ## General Resources

 - [Quartz Guide to Bad Data](https://github.com/Quartz/bad-data-guide) - The title says it all, but it also provides intellectual guidance on how to resolve common data problems.
 - [PolicyViz](https://policyviz.com/) - "Helping you do a better job processing, analyzing, sharing, and presenting your data."
+There's a podcast, and tons of guides on visualization, presentation, etc.

 ## Python-based Tools